hmcts/chart-library/README.md

 When you release a new version of chart-library, it's ideal to ensure all consuming application charts are updated to include the change, with new releases also made for each of them.
 This ensures we are as up to date as possible with central template changes across the board.

-### Current PR validation and auto-bump flow (Azure DevOps)
+### Current PR validation (Azure DevOps) and post-merge auto-bump (GitHub Actions)

-PR validation is driven by `azure-pipelines.yaml` and uses four logical stages:
+Validation and template version bumping run in two separate systems so a PR never mutates itself:

-1. `Validate`
+1. `Validate` (Azure DevOps, always)
 - Runs local library chart tests from `tests/test-templates.sh`.

-2. `Detect_PR_Context` (PR only)
+2. `Validate_Consumer_Compatibility` (Azure DevOps, PR only)
-- Reads the PR source branch head commit message.
-- Sets output variable `isAutoBumpCommit=true|false` based on `[auto-bump]` marker.

-3. `Validate_Consumer_Compatibility` (PR only, skipped for auto-bump commits)
 - Packages candidate `library` chart from the PR branch.
 - For each consumer chart, clones repo, injects packaged `library` chart, pins dependency list to `library`, then validates with:
   - `helm lint`
   - `helm template | kubeconform` (strict mode, including CRD schema catalog)
   - `helm unittest` where consumer tests are enabled.

-4. `Bump_Template_Versions` (PR only, skipped for auto-bump commits)
+- Always runs against the PR's un-bumped templates, so this job's result never depends on prior bump commits.

+3. `Bump tpl version` (GitHub Actions, `.github/workflows/bump-tpl-version.yaml`, push to `master` only)
+- Skips if the triggering push is the bot's own `[auto-bump]` commit.
-- Detects changed templates under `library/templates/v2`.
+- Only triggers for changes under `library/templates/v2`.
-- Builds baseline template definitions from target branch.
-- Runs bump logic to increment referenced helper template versions.
+- Extracts baseline template definitions from the previous commit, then bumps referenced helper template versions changed by the merge.
-- Commits and pushes changes back to PR source branch when needed.
+- Commits and pushes directly to `master` when a bump is needed.

-`pr.autoCancel` is set to `false`, so when an auto-bump commit is pushed:
-- the original run remains visible for audit,
-- a second PR run starts for the new commit,
-- consumer compatibility and bump jobs are skipped on that second run by the auto-bump marker logic.
+This keeps the Azure DevOps PR pipeline as pure validation with no self-mutating commits or loop-guard logic.
+The bump only happens once, immediately after a PR merges to `master`, and its own push retriggers the workflow once harmlessly (the `[auto-bump]` marker check causes it to do nothing on that second run).

 #### Consumer compatibility matrix used in PR validation